MalevichAI/malevich/README.md

     # Deploy the flow
     print(pipeline.publish().get_url())
 ```
-By running this script, you will receive a link to an HTTP endpoint, which can be integrated into your application, be it a desktop, mobile, web app, or any other program.
+By running this script, you will get a link to an HTTP endpoint hosted by Malevich, which can be integrated into your application, be it a desktop, mobile, web app, or any other program.
 Enjoy the ride!